 Apollo Parkways Primary School is located in Greensborough, on Melbourne’s outer northern residential rim.
 The Northern Metropolitan TAFE, including Campus Pre-school, and the Diamond Valley Special Developmental School are situated opposite the school making the area a nexus of educational institutions.
 The Nillumbik Shire Offices and community sports and library facilities are within easy walking distance and provide students with opportunities to extend their learning beyond the school boundaries.

-The school was established in 1979 with an enrolment of 300 students, and has grown steadily to its current, and highest ever enrolment of 770 during 2005.
+The school was established in 1979 with an enrolment of 300 students.
+Our current enrolment is 790 students.
 The majority of students are from the immediate locality, but a significant proportion of students, 42%, are drawn from suburbs outside the local neighbourhood.
 Our school’s high profile with regard to information and communication technologies and general education excellence has led to many families choosing to travel to Apollo Parkways from suburbs some distance away.
 It was in consideration of these statistics that our School Council has made successful application to the Department of Education & Training for a school enrolment ceiling of 775 students.

 The aim of all school programs is to provide a challenging and motivating learning environment that provides students with opportunities for participation and gaining a sense of achievement.
 Our school curriculum is broad, comprehensive and integrated, covering all core curriculum areas, as determined by departmental policy.
 Aspects of the curriculum are covered through classroom programming, whilst others are implemented by specialist subject teachers in: Performing Arts (music), Visual Arts, Library, Physical Education & Sport and LOTE (Italian).
 Additional assistance programs such as Reading Recovery and Corrective Reading, together with classroom literacy intervention opportunities are provided to those students with special needs.
 An enrichment program, The Pegasus Program, is offered to highly capable and talented students.